A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Experimental results

 Quantitatively, the measured spiking and inter-burst frequency increased from approximately \SI{0.5}{\hertz} at \SI{5}{\celsius} to \SI{25}{\hertz} at \SI{45}{\celsius}.
 These changes remained smooth and monotonic, without any loss of excitatory behavior or irregular activity.
 Across multiple trials and bias conditions, no degradation or drift was observed over repeated heating–cooling cycles, confirming the long-term stability and repeatability of the mixed-feedback neuron dynamics.

-The observed frequency increase arises naturally from transistor-level temperature effects.
+The observed increase in frequency arises naturally from transistor-level temperature effects.
 As temperature increases, the thermal voltage $U_T = kT/q$ and the carrier mobility $\mu$ both change, resulting in higher subthreshold currents for identical gate bias conditions.
 In the \gls{dpi} filters, this results in proportionally faster charging and discharging, effectively reducing the time constants of the fast, slow, and ultraslow timescales.
-Otherwise, since all bias voltages are set from the same external source, changes in currents scale proportionally across all feedback loops, preserving the relative strength of the fast, slow, and ultraslow feedback pathways.
+Otherwise, since all bias voltages are set by the same external source, changes in currents scale proportionally across all feedback loops, preserving the relative strength of the fast, slow, and ultraslow feedback pathways.
 As a result, the mixed-feedback neuron maintains its excitability regime, while its temporal dynamics accelerate uniformly.
 Note that, in the bursting regime, the number of spikes per burst decreases at higher temperatures.
 This is consistent with our model, since the ultraslow negative feedback accelerates with temperature without an accompanying positive component to counterbalance it.
-Importantly, the interplay between the fast and slow timescales which gives rise to bursting remains unaffected and the neuron maintains its excitability type despite the change in burst length.
+Importantly, the interplay between the fast and slow timescales which gives rise to bursting remains unaffected, and the neuron maintains its excitability type despite the change in burst length.
+Indeed, this interplay is determined by the relative organization of the bistability thresholds of the steady-state characteristics, as explained in \cref{subsec:analysis}, which is preserved under temperature variations, consistently with the scaling of all currents as per established analytical models of subthreshold operation~\cite{benjamin_analytical_2023}.

 Overall, the mixed-feedback architecture provides an intrinsic form of temperature and bias self-regulation: when environmental conditions shift, the system’s internal currents scale coherently, preserving its qualitative behavior without requiring external compensation.
 This property further enhances the stability and robustness of the proposed model.